Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Minimization

-commutes for some finitely supported monoid homomorphism $h$ and some finitely supported linear map $F$.
 The following result is somewhat unexpected, because in the non-weighted setting, orbit-finite automata and orbit-finite monoids do not recognize the same languages~\cite[Exercise 91]{bojanczyk_slightly2018}. \begin{theorem} Orbit-finitely spanned monoids recognize the same weighted languages as weighted orbit-finite automata and orbit-finitely spanned automata. \end{theorem} \begin{proof} From an orbit-finitely spanned monoid we can easily construct an orbit-finitely spanned automaton, with the same underlying vector space.
 For the converse direction, starting with a weighted orbit-finite automaton with states $Q$, we build a monoid out of finitely supported functions:

 such that for every $p \in Q$ there are finitely many states $q \in Q$ such that $f(p,q) \neq 0$.
 By Theorem~\ref{thm:forms-orbit-finite}, this vector space is orbit-finitely spanned.
 The monoid operation is defined by: